Vadkon07/Vadkon07/README.md

 🎵 When I’m not immersed in code, you’ll find me crafting hip-hop music or diving into a good book.
 Sharing knowledge and collaborating with others energizes me.
 Let’s make the tech world bigger and better together! 🚀

-I love sharing my knowledge with others, so feel free to ask me questions.
-I like Open Source movement, and I'm also fluent in Linux and use a lot of Open Source software.
-When I'm not coding, you can find me writing hip-hop music or reading a book.

 <!-- code gif-->

 - 😄 **My Pronouns:** He/Him